AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 #### 🧠 Case 4: Sub-site Own Content Management

 Within the same CMS platform, each sub-site also manages its own content — such as news articles, contact pages, and team information.
-This content is updated occasionally by local staff and then viewed by site visitors.
+This content is updated occasionally by local staff which is then viewed by site visitors.
 Each sub-site is responsible for loading and managing its own data.

 <details>
 <summary>Click to reveal the answer</summary>